 Both IFR and VFR flights are allowed.
 All flights are provided with air traffic control service and IFR flights are separated from other IFR flights and from VFR flights.
 VFR flights are separated from IFR flights and receive traffic information.
 Pilots must establish two-way radio communication prior to entry.
 Aircraft must have two-way radio communications with a transponder with altitude reporting.

 IFR and VFR flights are permitted and all flights are provided with air traffic control service.
 IFR flights are separated from other IFR flights and receive traffic information with respect to VFR traffic.
 VFR flights receive traffic information as well when workload permits.
 Pilots must establish two-way radio communications prior to entry.
 The aircraft requires two-way radio equipment needed.

 IFR and VFR flights are permitted.
-IFR flights are provided with air traffic control service and are separated from other IFR flights.
-All flights receive traffic information, when requested, as controller workload permits.
-Unless services are required from air traffic control there is no requirement for the airplane to have two way radio communications capability.
+IFR flights are provided with air traffic control services and are separated from other IFR flights.
+All flights receive traffic information when requested, as controller workload permits.
+Unless services are required from air traffic control there is no requirement for the airplane to have two-way radio communications capability.
 A transponder is only required at 10,000 feet MSL and above.
-Pilots DO NOT have to establish two way communications or obtain a clearance.
+Pilots DO NOT have to establish two-way communications or obtain a clearance.

 Full Video on "Airspace" from our Online Course

 This lesson covers the airspace, cloud clearances, entry and equipment requirements and more.
 Also covered is how to teach airspace and the differences between class E and G and how to teach those differences with practical examples.

 After you've checked out our Airspace Checklist, and have mastered each kind of airspace, you can then cement your knowledge by testing yourself or your Student with our Airspace Flash Cards.